Hat Full of Stars: Commercial performance

 The album was a commercial disappointment in the United States and despite some positive critical reviews it stalled at No. 112 on the Billboard 200 albums chart.
 As of 2003 the album has sold 119,000 copies in the United States, according to Nielsen SoundScan.

 The album fared better overseas, becoming most successful in Japan and France, achieving a Gold certification in both countries.
 In Japan, the album spent a total of 7 weeks on the albums chart, peaking at 15.
 In France the album debuted at 10 before reaching its peak of 9 the following week.
 This was both her highest debut and peak for a studio album in France and it stayed in the Top 40 for 7 weeks.

 The album achieved lower chart positions in the rest of Europe.
 In Germany, Hat Full of Stars entered the chart at 84 and re-entered at its peak of 52 two weeks later, spending a total of 9 weeks in the Top 100.
 The album spent four weeks on the Swiss albums chart, entering at 34 and climbing two positions higher to its peak in its second week.
 The album was released in the UK in November, entering the albums chart at 56 before dropping off the following week.

-The tracks "That's What I Think", "Sally's Pigeons", "Hat Full of Stars" and "Who Let In the Rain" were released as singles; the latter of which was re-recorded in 2001 for her album Shine.